 Outside of Nea:

-While I work crazy long hours, I do have a bit of a life outside of Nea.
-I have a pretty happy life with my boyfriend, Eric, and our puppo, Kobe.
+I have a blessed life outside of work with my boyfriend, Eric, and our puppo, Kobe.
 I believe that my mental and physical health benefits greatly from being active.
 I enjoy bike rides and long walks around Bay Farm with Kobe and working out at Bladium.
-I also love reading books sci/fi, fantasy, and some historical fiction.
-As a half Filipina, I've got a very large family.
-I'm the youngest of four and I am a proud Auntie to 8 nieces and nephews and try to spend time with family that lives in the Bay as often as possible.
-Most of my immediate family is still in the greater San Diego area and I try to visit every break.
+I also love reading, playing my Switch, spending time with my family in the Bay and visiting most of my immediate family in the greater San Diego area.

 Please connect with me and let me know how I can support you!